5 Rappers Who Released Diss Tracks About Drake

 The verbal jabs between heavyweight hip-hop artists Drake and Pusha-T came to a head on May 29, 2018, when Pusha released “The Story of Adidon,” a diss track where he verbally attacked the “Nice for What” singer on a very personal level.

-Things quickly came to a head between the two, but it’s not the first time the “6 God” has had issues with his fellow rappers since his initial rise to stardom.
+Things quickly escalated between the two, but it’s not the first time the “6 God” has had issues with his fellow rappers since his initial rise to stardom.
 Here are five notable cases in which Drake has thrown shots back and forth with one of his musical peers.

 1. Drake Vs Jay-Z. The beef between Drake and Jay-Z is more of a “cold war.”
 Despite having collaborated together, Jay and Drake have been throwing subliminal shots at each other for the past eight years.
 Although they would individually tell you there is no real bad blood, Drake’s verse on the DJ Khaled summer smash “I’m On One,” in which he states “I’m just feeling like the throne is for the taking, watch me take it” was his most direct and widely understood attack on “The Throne” of Jay-Z, and to a lesser extent, Kanye West.